terraform-provider-openstack/terraform-provider-openstack/website/docs/r/sharedfilesystem_share_v2.html.markdown

 * `host` - The share host name.
 * `replication_type` - The share replication type.
 * `share_server_id` - The UUID of the share server.
+* `all_metadata` - The map of metadata, assigned on the share, which has been explicitly and implicitly added.

 ## Import